rwilcox/my-learnings-docs/learning_gradle.md

 `--console=plane` <-- assume a stupid TTY (ie like not clearing running task inventories via curses)

--p can use this to override properties on CLi
+-p can use this to override properties specified in gradle.properties files on CLi

+`--warning-mode all`  <-- turns on warnings for plugins etc for this task run (but potentially loud)

 # Files